 This all goes back to Google’s focal point in their Webmaster Guidelines: to create helpful and original content.
 Images on a page should engage users and facilitate a deeper understanding of the topic at hand.

 Talking about better imagery leads us to the final SEO trend to integrate into your digital strategy: interactive content.

 According to Ion Interactive, 88% of marketers claim that interactive content is an effective way to differentiate their brands from competitors.
 On the other side, 91% of B2B buyers claim a preference for visual and interactive content over static counterparts.

 Anything that prompts a user to take action counts: assessments, games, quizzes, calculators, and contents are prime examples.
 It is also possible to create interactive versions of ebooks, infographics, lookbooks and white papers.

 Interactive content doesn’t need to be complicated or complex.
-Here’s a simple but effective example: A PBS quiz that measures how many of the 100 most-loved books of America you’ve read.
+There was a PBS quiz that measured how many of the 100 most-loved books of America you’ve read.

 PBS provides great value to its readers in creating multiple ways to interact with essentially the same data.
 There is a link to the contents of the quiz in checklist form for people interested in improving their quiz scores by working their way to completing the book list.